byui-cse/cse450-course/readme.md

 	make

 Settings for this build process are stored in the `settings.cfg` file.
-The build script may be found at [./build-toolchain/build-site.py].
+The build script is written in Python: `/build-toolchain/build-site.py`.

 ## Markdown Extensions